 Activities: This is one of Africa's best wildlife-viewing spots.
 Game drives are in 4WD Land Rovers with good guides.
 You will have two game activities daily.
 You can also take walks, and visit a Maasai village if you are interested.
 If you come at the time of the migration (July to October) you will be here at the time of one of the world's most spectacular wildlife events.
 Hot air balloon rides can be arranged, at additional cost.

-Facilities: There is a dining tent, open bar and a curio shop.
+Facilities: There is a dining tent, open bar with a deck area and a curio shop.
 Laundry is free.